 Each year we offer a minimum of 20 pairs of tickets to a huge range of local charities as prizes for fundraisers and raffles.

 Some of the charities and organisations we have supported through ticket donations in the past include:

 In 2022, Truck partnered with Be Free Young Carers, an independent charity in Oxfordshire working exclusively with young carers.
 We offered the young carers and their parents weekend tickets to the festival and in return, they lent us a helping hand packing the bags of paint for our legendary paint fight!

 Sabiene North, CEO of Be Free Young Carers says:

 “Truck Fest has always been a loyal supporter to us and we were delighted to have been supported this year.
 Truck Fest have given our young carers and their families, the opportunity of a lifetime, to attend an event that wouldn’t normally be available to them.
 It was more so important to our older young carers, as most their friends were attending, it gave them the opportunity to fit in and respite from their caring role.
 Thank you very much to all at Truck Fest who made this possible, from giving our young carers backstage access, seeing behind the scenes in the HQ, to weekend passes, you have made our young carers feel special and apart of this amazing event”

 We want Truck Festival to be accessible to everyone and in 2017 we began our working relationship with Attitude is Everything, a disability-led charity that improves Deaf and disabled people’s access to live music.

 In our first year of working with AIE we were awarded Bronze and since then we have gone on to achieve a Silver award for our ongoing commitment to accessibility.

 As a festival, we know that to truly champion accessibility and be one of the industry standard leaders, we need to strive to improve year on year and continue to meet the needs and requirements of all our customers.
-This is something we are fully committed to doing and our aim is to be awarded Gold in 2022.
+This is something we are fully committed to doing and our aim is to be awarded Gold in the future.